Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Results

 The bond decay factor is set at $b=1.5$, allowing interaction within a radius of approximately 4.36 {\AA}, corresponding to 1\% of the maximum interaction strength, while the coupling intensity $\gamma_\tf{d}$ is tuned through $\alpha_\tf{d}=0.15$ so that the molecular levels are near the Dirac point.
 We select $\alpha_\tf{x}=0.5$ such that the eigenstates of the isolated molecule do not change significantly when hybridized with the substrate.
 In particular, for the case of graphene, this setup leads to hybridization with a single energy band near the Dirac point, composed of extended bulk states.
 Even though we use a larger value of $\alpha_\tf{x}$ compared to $\alpha_\tf{d}$, the qualitative results remain unchanged.
 As we shall discuss, this choice only affects the timescale over which the occupation dynamics takes place, without altering the underlying physical behavior.
 For the Kane-Mele model, we use the same spatial and coupling parameters but we add second-neighbor hoppings with $\gamma_1=0.05 \, \gamma_0$ and phase $\phi=\pm\pi/2$ to work within a topological regime.
 Under these conditions, the molecular energy levels fall within the topological gap and can only hybridize with localized helical states.

 With these parameters, in our system the bonding level lies below the Dirac point ($\epsilon = 0$), and the antibonding level above it.
 If the molecule were isolated, both levels would be symmetrically placed with respect to the Dirac point.
 However, due to hybridization with the substrate, this balance is broken and the bonding level shifts more than the antibonding one, ending up closer to the Dirac point.
-A similar effect could also be achieved by shifting the average molecular energy $(E_1+E_2)/2$ with respect to the Dirac point.

-To account for additional relaxation processes due to the environment, we introduce a small imaginary part $\eta$ in the energy variable, i.e., $\epsilon \rightarrow \epsilon + i \eta$.
-This would correspond, e.g., to coupling the system to a phononic bath that allows electrons to decay into lower energy levels.
-The value of $\eta$ effectively sets a timescale for the electronic relaxation: a smaller $\eta$ corresponds to a longer lifetime of electronic states, while a larger $\eta$ implies faster relaxation.
-This allows us to capture the effect of finite-lifetime processes, such as electron-phonon interactions, without the need to model them explicitly (see Appendix~\ref{app:wb}).
+This can be seen in Fig.~\ref{fig:rho_fza}(a), where we show the projected density of states (DOS), calculated as:

+where $q = \{\tf{s}, \tf{d}\}$ denotes the projection region.
+We use the logarithmic scale $\log(1+\mathcal{N}_q)$ to reduce the high contrast produced by the bonding and antibonding peaks.
+The s region includes the 36 closest sites surrounding the molecule, while the d region consists only of the two molecular sites.
+For the d-projected DOS (on the molecule), we observe the shifted bonding peak below $\epsilon = 0$ and the antibonding peak above it.
+Due to the molecular hybridization with the substrate, these peaks also appear in the s-projected DOS, alongside the typical van Hove singularities of the ribbon.
+Regarding the magnitude, the d-projected DOS peaks are about 135 times larger than the s-projected DOS for both graphene and Kane-Mele substrates.

+The large difference between the molecular and substrate densities determines a perturbative regime for the effective interaction between these subsystems.
+Under non-equilibrium conditions, this implies a small $F_\tf{s}$ compared with the intramolecular force.

+In addition, within the framework of Refs.~\cite{brandbyge2003,leitherer2019,papior2022}, we estimate that Landauer resistivity dipoles~\cite{landauer1957}, related with the current-induced charge redistribution around the molecule, can be disregarded in a first approximation due to the observed unbalance in the projected DOS.